Rep. Jennifer O'Mara's Biography

 Jennifer O'Mara was elected to represent the 165th Legislative District on November 6, 2018.

 Jennifer is a hardworking public servant who works to put the needs of her community ahead of her own.
-Jennifer and her husband were married in 2017 and live in Springfield.
+Jennifer resides in Springfield with her family.